How to keep your van safe

 - Window foil / grilles - windows are one of the weakest points of a vehicle, and usually advertise all of the expensive goods that you have stored inside.
 Using window foils not only hides the contents, but also prevents the window from smashing.
 Fitting window grilles makes it harder for thieves to break through and even plastic ones act as a deterrent.

 - Van Vault - unfortunately criminals may be successful in breaking into your van, and often they’ll make off with all of your tools without actually stealing the vehicle itself.
 An extra layer of protection will keep your tools secure if this does happen, especially if you often keep them in your van overnight.
-Van Vault offer a varied range of tool vaults in different shapes and sizes to keep your tools safe from anyone who’s successfully broken in.
-Browse our range of Van Vaults here.
+Van Vault offer a wide range of tool vaults in different shapes and sizes to keep your tools safe.

 - Silent alarms - silent alarms alert you with either a text or phone call if there’s any unusual activity around your van.
 This way you can contact the police and catch the thief in the act without them knowing.